Viewing File Structure

 Use the File Structure window to explore and navigate through the document.
-You can double-click any symbol to make the caret in the editor switch to the corresponding position.
+You can double-click any symbol to make the caret in the code viewer switch to the corresponding position.

-To synchronize the way you change caret position in the editor with the symbol highlighted in the File Structure window, click Track Caret in Editor on the toolbar.
+To synchronize the way you change caret position in the code viewer with the symbol highlighted in the File Structure window, click Track Caret in Editor on the toolbar.

-To synchronize symbols that you select in the File Structure window with the caret position in the editor, click Automatically Scroll to Source on the toolbar.
+To synchronize symbols that you select in the File Structure window with the caret position in the code viewer, click Automatically Scroll to Source on the toolbar.

 This feature is inspired by and borrowed from JetBrains ReSharper, a developer productivity tool for Microsoft Visual Studio.